Privacy & Terms

 1.3 Information Collected Automatically When You Use Our Products

-With a Metabolon account, you can sign in to Metabolon products/services, as well as those of select Metabolon partners.
+With a Metabolon account, you can sign into Metabolon products/services, as well as those of select Metabolon partners.
 Personal information associated with your Metabolon account includes credentials, device and usage data, name and contact information, information about your interactions with Metabolon and partner products.
+We process this personal information to fulfill our contractual obligations to our customers and premised on the same legal basis they identified to you, such as your consent or fulfilling a contract with you

 1.4 Information Related to Laboratory Services